pywbem/pywbemtools/docs/introduction.rst

 Pywbemtools installs the pywbem package which requires a number of OS-level packages as documented in the `pywbem installation documentation`_.
 The pywbem package provides the ``pywbem_os_setup.sh/.bat`` scripts that install the needed OS-level packages.
+These scripts are only needed when using Python 2.

-To use these scripts, your system must have the following commands installed:
+To use these scripts, your system must have the following commands installed when using Python 2:

 * On native Windows: